opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 - If used, the track represents the first structure and assumes residues are indexed from 1 and are contiguous - as with AlphaFold structures.

 - Example use case for `onData`: validate data loaded into the viewer - if there is a problem, use the dispatch function to set a flag.

-## Notes

-- We often show a message over the viewer such as "Loading Structure ...".
-There is no built-in message functionality in the viewer since we may want the message to cover related content such as legends - particularly if the message may not be cleared due to e.g. unavailability of data at runtime.
-To implement a message, include a appropriate component (e.g. an absolutely positioned box over all relevant content) and conditionally render the message versus the viewer and associated content based on a state property such as `message`.

-- If hover on residue at edge of canvas, leave canvas, hover on same residue, is not highlighted.

-## Checks

-- That no sluggish drag/rotate/pan/zoom even with zero `hoverDuration`.
-If slow with zoom but OK otherwise, can disable hover Ctrl down.

-- Check behavior with touch events and disable hover etc. as appropriate.

-- Passing multiple appearance objects(for draw, hover or click) work as expected.